chrisJohn404/python-gui-application-for-stepwise-processes-tkinter/README.md

-# Python GUI Application for Stepwise Processes - Tkinter
+# Python GUI Application for Stepwise Processies - Tkinter
-A set of python scripts that can be used for making programs that need to perform stepwise processes.
+A set of python scripts that can be used for making programs that need to perform stepwise processies.

 ![Main Window](https://github.com/chrisjohn404/python-gui-application-for-stepwise-processes-tkinter/blob/master/docs/screen-capture.png?raw=true)